ccorcos/rainbow/README.md

 ## To Do

-- Efficiently draw visualization, for example, using https://github.com/Automattic/node-canvas
+- [x] Efficiently draw visualization, for example, using https://github.com/Automattic/node-canvas
-- Efficiently generate packets using matrix operations, for example, using https://github.com/tensorflow/tfjs
+- [ ] Client / Server abstractions
+- [ ] Preview on the client, render on the server
-- Draw visualizations on in the browser while also rendering on the client
+- [ ] Draw visualizations on in the browser while also rendering on the client
+- [ ] Efficiently generate packets using matrix operations, for example, using https://github.com/tensorflow/tfjs